Determinant: Orientation of a basis

 The determinant can be thought of as assigning a number to every sequence of n vectors in R^{n}, by using the square matrix whose columns are the given vectors.
 The determinant will be nonzero if and only if the sequence of vectors is a basis for R^{n}.
 In that case, the sign of the determinant determines whether the orientation of the basis is consistent with or opposite to the orientation of the standard basis.
 In the case of an orthogonal basis, the magnitude of the determinant is equal to the product of the lengths of the basis vectors.
 For instance, an orthogonal matrix with entries in R^{n} represents an orthonormal basis in Euclidean space, and hence has determinant of ±1 (since all the vectors have length 1).
 The determinant is +1 if and only if the basis has the same orientation.
 It is −1 if and only if the basis has the opposite orientation.

 More generally, if the determinant of A is positive, A represents an orientation-preserving linear transformation (if A is an orthogonal 2 × 2 or 3 × 3 matrix, this is a rotation), while if it is negative, A switches the orientation of the basis.

+Signed area of a parallelotope

+The volume of this parallelepiped is the absolute value of the determinant of the matrix formed by the columns constructed from the vectors r1, r2, and r3.